 Santa Claus is coming to town!
-If visiting Santa at 1000 feet high sounds like fun, look no further than <a title=”John Hancock Observatory’s Santa in the Sky at the John Hancock Observatory .
-You’ll not only be able to see breathtaking views of the Chicago skyline, the lighted holiday tree, and the Magnificent Mile lights from above, but you’ll also have a chance to take the obligatory photo with Santa.
+If visiting Santa at 1000 feet high sounds like fun, look no further than “Tilt the Season” at 360 CHICAGO.
+You’ll not only be able to see the lighted holiday tree, the obligatory photo with Santa, and the Magnificent Mile lights from above, but you’ll also have a chance to experience their newest way to see the Chicago skyline – a movable glass and steel platform that extends outward and tilts giving visitors downward-facing views of the city!
 Kids and dads won’t mind getting up bright and early for breakfast if it’s at Soldier Field.
 Reserve your seat at their Breakfast with Santa.
 Other activities include an ornament contest, an elaborate train display, and decorating cookies for you (or Santa).
-If the young ones love animals, you can combine their love of Santa and animals at the Shedd Aquarium.
-Movie lovers will love the 4D shows of the Polar Express.
-For a special treat, join the fun at the Special Holiday Breakfasts.
-Not only will you meet Santa, but you’ll see a special screening of the Polar Express, and enjoy the Holiday FantaSea show.
+If the young ones love animals, you can combine their love of Santa and animals at the Shedd Aquarium where familes can enjoy the Holiday OneWorld show.
+For a special treat, join the fun at the Special Holiday Breakfasts where you can meet Santa and watch a 4D version of the Polar Express.

 Want more places to see Santa?
 Check out where Trekaroo families are finding the jolly man around Chicago this year with this list.